Pray without ceasing.

 cast into hell Satan and all the evil spirits who wander through the world seeking the ruin of [all our] souls.

 Pursued by his own brother, King David prayed for God to deliver him from his enemies.
-It seems most of us have (or have had) enemies who, for whatever reason (and perhaps with the help and influence of evil forces), seek to harm us in one way or another.
-When faced with such opposition, just as the psalmist did, we should cry out for divine protection from our Lord.
+It seems most of us have or have had enemies who, for whatever reason (and perhaps with the help and influence of evil forces), seek to harm us in one way or another.
+When faced with such opposition, just as the psalmist did, we should not hesitate to cry out for divine protection from our Lord.

 How many rise up against me!